adrienfunel/amazon-tracker/README.md

 # amazon-tracker
-Project to build an amazon.com price tracker with requests
+Project to build an amazon.com price tracker with requests and BeautifulSoup